From the Cortex® XDR™ management console, you can set

-can manage file execution on your endpoints using file hashes included
+can manage file execution on your endpoints by using file hashes

-may have otherwise been applied to these files.
-In the
+policy rules that may have otherwise been applied to these files.

 Log in to Cortex

 Add to Block List